NatusAnima/tic-tac-toe/README.md

 # tic-tac-toe
-A regular Tic-Tac-Toe game, with a simple unbeatable AI
+A regular Tic-Tac-Toe game, with a simple random pick AI (Unbeatable AI in works)